Involuta/Blazarang/README.md

 Greg: “Did you know it was the microwave the whole time?”
 Cotu: “I predicted it was, but I wasn’t 100% sure.”
 Greg: “Damn.”
-Plot Idea 3: Trip to the Gala
-Cotu loses his power on purpose to go on vacation with his friends without being bothered by other contenders.
-Cotu trains with others in his weakened form to get strong enough to fight in the exhibition gala, the last casual combat event before the next tourney.
+Plot Idea 3A: Trip to the Gala (labeled 3A to differentiate from 3B, which has major changes) Cotu loses his power on purpose to go on vacation with his friends without being bothered by other contenders.
+Cotu trains with others in his weakened form to get strong enough to fight in the exhibition gala, the last big combat event before the next tourney.
 Throughout the course of the game, he travels to the gala and eventually competes in it
+The gala is a huge fighting competition organized purely for entertainment.
+Through it, the audience can see their favorite fighters in action again, and in matchups that never happened in the tournament and may never happen in serious competition due to power differences
+Low tiers fight top tiers, individuals fight teams, fighters eliminated early in the tournament get their chance to shine, fighters who were weak but improved a lot after the tournament get their chance to shine
+This is the equivalent of a casual martial arts competition with crazy matchups and everybody is in their prime, e.g. Demetrious Johnson vs Jon Jones (DJ is much smaller), Islam Makhachev vs Khabib Nurmagomedov (they’re best friends), Mike Tyson vs Muhammad Ali (2 of the best heavyweight boxers in history but from different eras), Tom Aspinall vs Valentina Shevchenko and Kayla Harrison (heavyweight champion vs 2 best women), Bruce Lee vs Jackie Chan vs Donnie Yen vs Jet Li (4 celebrity martial artist actors)
+The gala leans into all of the things human beings can’t do but gods can Fighters can sustain irreparable damage
+Fighters are all in their prime because the concept of a prime doesn’t exist for them (or if it does, it works completely differently from a human’s, e.g. a fighter repeatedly enters and exits their prime on a cyclical basis, a fighter’s body/performance is randomly determined)
 At the gala, he fights at least the following 2 gods:
-Tempered X, who wants to show the universe what he’s achieved Blackstar, who wants to prove that she’s ready for the tournament by fighting the champion Jester?
+Tempered X, who wants to show the universe what he’s truly capable of after being eliminated unexpectedly early in the tournament
+Blackstar, who wants to prove that she’s ready for the tournament by fighting the champion Jester?
 Would be fun but can remove if out of scope Microwave possibly makes a surprise appearance?
 Maybe as a bonus event as in this timeline, Blackstar is the rank 2.
 Microwave was disqualified for making a deal with the Creator: incredible power in exchange for a tiny chance to critically malfunction
 On the trip, gods fight Cotu for various reasons
-Cotu asks the Gauntlet to train him, and they love fighting and helping others X just wants to hang out
-Clarity’s body and realm are autonomous and attack anything that gets near them Triplets fight Cotu for fun
+Cotu asks the Gauntlet to train him, and they love fighting and helping others X fights to help Cotu get stronger before the gala Clarity’s body and realm are autonomous and attack anything that gets near them Triplets fight Cotu for fun
-Idea: they’re curious if they should sign up for the gala, so they ask Cotu, who suggests a fight (an idea for now) Mites are wild animals that want to spread and conquer (although they’re treated like fully sapient gods by other characters)
+(an idea for now) Mites are wild animals that want to spread and conquer (although they’re treated like fully sapient gods by other characters)
 (an idea for now) Future Blade wants to kidnap/sabotage Cotu to prevent him from fighting in the tourney Grow-a-gator helps Future Blade because he likes chaos